 Give your employees incentive to do their best in hopes of recognition.
 Whether that recognition comes in the form of a monetary bonus, better shift choices, an employee of the month award, or even just a pat on the back, your staff will appreciate the fact that their hard work is being recognized.

-How can you ensure these steps are followed?
-Here are 4 things you can do to foster good customer service:
+Here are four things you can do to foster good customer service

 The only way you can guarantee that your staff treats your customers the way you want is by training them properly.
 Equip your staff with all of the knowledge, tools, and techniques in advance so they don’t have to improvise on the fly.